-- Unifying 14 Home and Community Care Support Services entities to function as a single organization, building a sense of "one team." - Developing a People Strategy that cultivates a positive culture and a healthy and engaged workforce that feels supported to develop, enhancing our reputation as an "Employer of Choice." - Developing and implementing an Equity, Inclusion, Diversity, and Anti-Racism Plan that reflects the diverse communities we serve and supports our workforce by promoting an inclusive workplace.
+- Continuing to act as a single organization, advancing a sense of "one team." - Implementing our People Strategy that cultivates a positive culture and a healthy and engaged workforce that feels supported to develop, enhancing our reputation as an "Employer of Choice." - Implementing our Equity, Inclusion, Diversity, and Anti-Racism Plan that reflects the diverse communities we serve and supports our workforce by promoting an inclusive workplace.

-PERFORMANCE MEASUREMENT
+PERFORMANCE MEASUREMENT |

-As an integral member of our health system, we are accountable to the partners, patients, families and caregivers we serve every day.
+As an integral member of our health care system, we are accountable to the partners, patients, families and caregivers we serve every day.
 As we strive for continuous improvement, we look to implement a series of performance measures that will be used as a baseline to measure our ability to meet our organizational goals.
-The provision of high-quality home care is essential.
+The provision of high-quality home care and long-term care placement is essential.
 To ensure consistent, high quality care for the people we serve, regardless of where in the province they live, we follow a stringent provincial Client Services Contract Performance Framework.
 This Framework sets out the standards that all health service providers we partner with must follow, and the contracts with these providers set out the performance targets they must meet.
 With these obligations clearly stated, we are able to measure the quality of care that is delivered across Ontario.